Blog

 In WASHINGTON, DC, truck drivers will soon face oral fluid monitoring for illegal substances under a new U.S. regulation.
 Health, and Human Services Agency the Department of Health and Human Services.

-The order, which was released late October but only began to be enforced Jan.
-1, allow and require federal agencies, including the Department of Transportation, to obtain and analyze an oral fluid specimen as part of their drug testing programs.
+The order, released in late October, began enforcement in January.1, allow and require federal agencies, including the Department of Transportation, to obtain and analyze an oral fluid specimen as part of their drug testing programs.

-DOT published a notice in the Federal Register, DOT and other agencies are required to develop guideline-based programs that set standards for oral fluid testing.
+DOT published a notice in the Federal Register requiring DOT and other agencies to develop guideline-based programs that set standards for oral fluid testing.

 The department stated that the regulation is revising the provision to collect only a specimen of urine that has existed since the guidelines first appeared in 1988.